Alejogb1/job-board/blog-data/how-can-java-extract-data-from-a-text-file-using-stanfordnlp-instead-of-a-string.md

 id: "how-can-java-extract-data-from-a-text-file-using-stanfordnlp-instead-of-a-string"
 ---

-Let's tackle this.
+.
 I've personally seen this issue crop up more times than I can count, especially in early-stage natural language processing projects.
 The common trap is to immediately load the entire text file as a single, monolithic string and then feed it to StanfordNLP.
 That’s understandable, but it's not often the best approach, especially when dealing with larger files or when wanting a more granular level of control over the data processing.
-Instead of just directly using a string, we can (and often *should*) leverage java's input stream capabilities to work directly from the text file itself.
+Instead of just directly using a string, we can (and often _should_) leverage java's input stream capabilities to work directly from the text file itself.
 This approach is more memory-efficient, and allows us to manage data flow more effectively.

 The core idea is to use a `Reader` object, which is part of Java's standard io library, in combination with Stanford CoreNLP’s text processing facilities.
-StanfordNLP doesn’t *require* a string; it’s perfectly happy to process input streams.
+StanfordNLP doesn’t _require_ a string; it’s perfectly happy to process input streams.
 Here’s a breakdown of how I usually handle this, combining both `BufferedReader` and the `Document` class available in stanfordnlp, using the latest CoreNLP library, as the older one might not have all the stream-processing options:

 **The Core Concepts**